E-Trojans: Ransomware, Tracking, DoS, and Data Leaks on Battery-powered Embedded Systems: Implementation

-\textbf{DCT: Disable Critical Thresholds}.
-DCT bypasses battery-related errors, including undervoltage and overvoltage.
-We rewrite the BCTRL error handler to replace error checks (address 0xB5A9) with NOPs.
-For example, we use DCT in DES5 to raise fake errors, such as \emph{Error 23 - Internal BMS not activated} and \emph{Error 24 - Supply Voltage out of range}, putting the e-scooter in an abnormal state.
+\item[C5:] \emph{Disable Safety Protections (DSP)}.
+DSP disables extra safety protections in the BMON, allowing critical overvoltage (above 4.7V) and undervoltage (below 1.58V).
+The patch sets to 0 the BMON's OV fault, UV fault, MOSFET charge, and MOSFET discharge bits in the \texttt{sys\_stat} register to prevent safety protections, such as preventing further charging, from triggering.
+It also rewrites the BCTRL error handler with NOPs to delete its OV and UV fault checks (address 0xB5A9) and ignore any fault message received from the BMON.
+For example, we use DSP in \aobda\ to disable overvoltage protections in order to damage the battery via critical overvoltage.

-\textbf{DLB: Disable Load Balancing}.
-DLB prevents load balancing of the battery cells.
-We rewrite the \seqsplit{\texttt{manageLoadBalancing()}} function (address 0xA81A) to unset (with MOV) the three \texttt{CELLBAL} registers that regulate balancing.
-As a result, battery cells become more imbalanced over time.
-DLB enables \aubra\ to create one extremely imbalanced cell that quickly dies, impacting battery longevity.
+\item[C6:] \emph{Disable Load Balancing (DLB)}.
+Load balancing is essential (in any BES) to compensate for voltage discrepancies across cells.
+DLB disables it to speed up cell deterioration.
+It rewrites \seqsplit{\texttt{manageLoadBalancing()}} (address 0xA81A) to unset the three \texttt{CELLBAL} registers regulating balancing.
+For example, DLB is used by \aubra\ to forcefully imbalance and kill one specific cell at a time.

-\textbf{DBC: Disable Battery Charging}.
-DBC disallows battery charging.
-We rewrite the \texttt{controlCharge()} (address 0x945C) function to read \texttt{canCharge} flag (address 0x42C) as \texttt{False}, even if the charger is connected.
-For instance, without DBC, DES5 would be unable to DoS the battery charger and prevent the battery from charging.
+\item[C7:] \emph{Disable Battery Charging (DBC)}.
+DBC disallows charging by rewriting \texttt{controlCharge()} (address 0x945C) and setting \texttt{canCharge} (address 0x42C) to \texttt{false}, regardless if the charger is connected.
+For instance, DES5 prevents the battery from charging using DBC.

-\textbf{FBD: Fast Battery Discharge}.
-FBD accelerates battery consumption.
-We rewrite the BCTRL main loop to permanently assign \texttt{False} to the \texttt{sleepMode} variable (address 0x400), forever disabling sleep mode and forcing the BCTRL to stay in a more resource-intensive mode.
-FBD can also turn on the e-scooter's headlight and taillight to increase battery consumption. \aubra\ uses FBD to accelerate battery depletion and critical undervoltage.
+\item[C8:] \emph{Fast Battery Discharge (FBD)}.
+FBD accelerates battery consumption by altering the BCTRL main loop.
+It sets to \texttt{false} the \texttt{sleepMode} variable (address 0x400) and forces the BCTRL to stay in a more resource-intensive mode.
+FBD can also turn on the e-scooter's headlight and taillight to further increase battery consumption. \aubra\ uses FBD to accelerate battery depletion and critical undervoltage.

-\textbf{CBA: Change BLE Advertising}.
+\item[C9:] \emph{Change BLE Advertising (CBA)}.
 CBA changes the e-scooter's BLE advertisements, including its BLE device name.
-CBA sends an arbitrary e-scooter advertising change packet to the BTS, causing a reboot.
-This packet comprises a destination field (0x20 to indicate BTS), an operation type field (0x50 to indicate a change in BLE advertising), and a payload containing the new advertisement.
-In \autia, the attacker tracks the user and exfiltrates their private data by changing the e-scooter's BLE advertisements with CBA.
+It sends a proprietary message to the BTS containing the new BLE advertisement data.
+The message comprises a destination field (0x20), an opcode (0x50), and a payload containing the new advertisement.
+Once the message is received by the BTS, the e-scooter reboots and starts advertising over BLE with the new data.
+In \autia, the attacker tracks the e-scooter and its user via a custom BLE advertisement containing their fingerprint using CBA.